Our Fifth Featured Libation of the World comes from stunning Italy

 Not loved by all

 It’s not loved by everyone, though, and it received bad press.
 The New York Times once ran a headline that stated, “The Aperol Spritz is Not a Good Drink.”
-They went on to suggest that the beverage tastes similar to a children’s chewable multivitamin or a Capri Sun.
+They suggested that the beverage tastes similar to a children’s chewable multivitamin or a Capri Sun.
 The article also complained about the low-grade Prosecco being used in the spritzes.

 Where to purchase Aperol?

 The price in the US or a standard 750 ml bottle of Aperol tends to be in the upper teens.
-It can be found often near the wine section since it has similar alcohol content.
+It is often found near the wine section since it has similar alcohol content.

 Choosing your Prosecco

 Crisp Prosecco offsets the bright and slightly bitter Aperol, and that final splash of soda keeps things balanced.
 You shouldn’t pick up just any bottle of bubbly to mix with Aperol.
 Many Proseccos are sweet, and others can be dry.
-The key is finding the word brut (dry) or extra brut (mildly off-dry) on the label.
-This may be confusing, but if you see the word dry, that means the bubbly is sweet and may make your Spritz somewhat sugary, as Aperol itself isn’t terribly bitter.
+Finding the word brut (dry) or extra brut (mildly off-dry) on the label is key.
+This may be confusing, but if you see the word dry, it means the bubbly is sweet and may make your Spritz somewhat sugary, as Aperol itself isn’t terribly bitter.
 In our experience, we prefer an extra brut.

 In the end, choose what you enjoy the most.
 If you had an exceptionally excellent Aperol Spritz at a bar, ask them what brand of Prosecco they use.
 Champagne can be substituted if that is what you have on hand.